-Rock of Cashel—A Stunning Display of Ireland's Past
+Rock of Cashel Tour Is a Stunning Display of Ireland's Past

 R639 is a countryside road that winds through farmland and green, rolling hills.
 Travelers may find themselves curing around a hill and seeing the massive rock dominating the view.
 The complex rests atop a limestone hill in the Golden Vale in County Tipperary.

 Historical sources date the site back to 450 AD, when St. Patrick reportedly converted Aengus, the King of Munster, to Christianity.
 King Aengus built there an extensive walled citadel to serve as a palace and defensive redoubt.

 The lords of Munster ruled over much of southern Ireland from Cashel, otherwise known as the “city of kings,” starting in the 5th Century.
 In 1101, they gave control of Cashel to Christian monks who added the chapel, cathedral, towers, walls, and other structures.
 It became the center of the Irish Church.

 Today, the castle goes through periodic projects of restoration, but it doesn’t stop visitors from touring the remains.
 They include the restored Hall of the Vicars Choral, a 12th century round tower, the High Cross and Romanesque Chapel, a 13th-century Gothic cathedral, and a 15th-century castle.

 Visitors park in a lot below the castle, walk up a road to the top, and go through the small welcome center within the Hall of Vicar’s Choral.
 Residents built the hall in the 15th century.